Didsbury Mosque: 2021 Arson

 On 10 and 11 September 2021 an arson attack caused minor damage to a door.
 Passersby helped put the fire out.
 Police have CCTV footage and are investigating, they are asking for help from anyone with dashcam footage or other information that may help in their enquiries.
-Police stated, “We believe there were several vehicles that may have driven past at the time and would ask anyone who may have any dashcam footage to get in touch.” and asked witnesses to call 0161 856 4973 or 0800 555 111 anonymously.
+Police stated, "We believe there were several vehicles that may have driven past at the time and would ask anyone who may have any dashcam footage to get in touch." and asked witnesses to call 0161 856 4973 or 0800 555 111 anonymously.
 Furthermore it was also revealed that they had received threats to destroy the mosque for a period before the arson.

 2025 Sharia Law Advertisement

-On the 24th July 2025, an advertisement was posted in the government's Find A Job portal, for a job labelled "Sharia Law Administrator", sparking backlash from right-wing MP's affiliated with the Reform UK party, and Conservative Party (UK).
+On 24 July 2025, an advertisement was posted in the government's Find A Job portal, for a job labelled "Sharia Law Administrator", sparking backlash from right-wing MP's affiliated with the Reform UK party, and Conservative Party (UK).

 Posts made by MP's such as Nigel Farage claimed that the country was being 'destroyed'.
-He said: "Our country and its values are being destroyed,” in a post on X. Rupert Lowe, an independent MP, posted: "I've formally questioned the DWP on what the hell they are playing at...
+He said: "Our country and its values are being destroyed," in a post on X. Rupert Lowe, then an independent MP, posted: "I've formally questioned the DWP on what the hell they are playing at...
 We live in Britain - we do NOT have, or want, Shariah law."

 The mosque released a statement on the events saying individuals on the 'far-right' had 'maliciously misinformed the public to incite hate and for political gain or out of ignorance' following the publication of the ad, by the Manchester Islamic Centre (MIC).
 The mosque had advertised for the role within its religious service and it was not a government-funded post, but rather had a salary paid for by the mosque from community donations.
 The job was posted by the independently registered charity - not affiliated with the Government.